climate-action-kits/pxt-fwd-edu/gr4-bee-use.md

 ```
 ## Activity 1: Build your Project @showdialog

-Let's build a Bee Counter! <br>
+Let's build a Bee Counter!
 We are going to do this in three parts:
 1. Build your Bee Counter
 2. Add code to make it work
 3. Use the Bee Counter to learn how it works